 "How Many Websites are There?"

 So, how many websites are there on the world wide web?
-According to InternetLiveStats.com there are a Billion websites in the world, more or less, changing daily.
+According to InternetLiveStats.com there are nearly 2 Billion websites in the world, more or less, changing constantly.
 After all, everyday someone, in fact, bunches of someones, create brand spanking new websites.
-And, every day, websites that have been idle for longer periods of time are dropped by their ISP networks and are removed from Google, Bing, Yahoo and other search engine listings.
+FirstSiteGuide.com offers a depth of Internet Need-to-Know facts.
+Every day, websites that have been idle for longer periods of time are dropped by their ISP networks and are removed from Google, Bing, Yahoo and other search engine listings too.